 Industry Analysis & Industry Trends

 The past five years have been characterised by a run of poor investment performance and consecutive seasons of destruction.
-As the frequency of natural disasters has risen, so has the frequency of claims.
-As mother nature has caused damage across Australia, the value of payouts has risen quickly, putting pressure on insurers' profit margins.
+As the frequency of natural disasters has risen, so has the frequency of insurance claims.
+As natural disasters have caused damage across Australia, the value of payouts has risen quickly, putting pressure on insurers' profit margins.
 Although insurers have been able to pass on the rising costs to policy holders, the time lag between the new premium prices and payouts has caused profit margins to decline substantially.
-The rise in claimants has been compounded by poor investment income because of the low yield environment.
+The rise in claimants has been compounded by poor investment income because of the low-yield environment.
 Weak economic conditions have driven up demand for bonds and other high-quality fixed income assets that insurers are heavily invested in... purchase to read more

 Market share concentration in the industry is high.
 The four largest players account for 70.2% of revenue, with IAG and Suncorp dominating the industry with a combined market share of 58.3%.
 IAG and Suncorp operate more than 12 brands of car insurance in Australia.